adinashby/starter-app-dev-2-project/README.md

 Also, include a document explaining task distribution between team members.

-Please submit a clone of your project and the GitHub link on Lea.
-You can include everything except the “Build” folder so it fits within the limits for uploading.

 ### Deliverable 2

 For this deliverable, you have the following tasks based on your course outline **(13%)**: